Physical properties of a fan-shaped jet backlit by an X9.3 flare: Results and Discussion

-The POS collapse of the fan has been tracked as explained in section \ref{velocity} along six spines that are illustrated in Fig. \ref{fig:vlostrack}a.
-The fitted acceleration in this plane was found to be $a_{POS} = 0.29 \pm 0.19 $~km s$^{-2}$.
-When combined with the values found in the LOS, we get a resultant acceleration of $a_{abs} = 0.39 \pm 0.12 $ km s$^{-2}$.
-This is within the error bars for acceleration under solar gravity and other forces not playing a significant role, which is also consistent with the findings of \citet{carolina16} and \citet{2012morton}.
 However the uncertainties in these results are quite large, and also increase dramatically after frame 5, due to issues such as ionisation of the plasma, and so we are not able to complete a full study of the collapse using solely the observational data.
 Therefore, in our model of the complete collapse of the fan we use the mass distribution that was derived observationally from the first frames, and assume that the structure collapsed under gravity, as was suggested by the frames that are most reliable for the estimation of the acceleration in the collapse.
-The maximum absolute velocity of material at the bottom of the fan is 70 km s$^-1$.
+The maximum absolute velocity of falling material at the bottom of the fan is 70 km s$^-1$.